caprover/caprover/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[ISSUE] "
+title: ''
 labels: ''
 assignees: ''

 ---

-**IMPORTANT:** DO NOT POST issues that are not specific to CapRover.
-Issues and questions related to Docker will get closed.
+**IMPORTANT:** This is a bug report.
+If you are having problem with deploying a particular app use the deployment issue type.

-> If you are trying to see how to deploy a particular app using a customized dockerfile - please change your questions to Dockerfile and post it where appropriate such as StackOverflow.
+> If you are having problems with deploying a particular app using a customized dockerfile - please change your questions to Dockerfile and post it where appropriate such as StackOverflow.
 This is a Docker question, not a CapRover specific issue.

 --------------------------------------------------------------------------